Contents

 The collection consists of approximately 140 items, each with its own unique history and significance.

-Are the Crown Jewels kept on permanent display?
+How old are the Crown Jewels on display?

 Yes, the Crown Jewels are permanently displayed in the Jewel House at the Tower of London for visitors to admire.

-How old are the oldest Crown Jewels on display?
+Are the Crown Jewels always on permanent display?

 How often are the Crown Jewels used in ceremonies?